Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 How Osteoporosis Affects Teeth

-Osteoporosis can not change the structure or condition of your teeth because teeth are not bones, but it can have an indirect effect on them.
-For this reason, tooth loss is more likely when bone density in the jaw is diminished due to osteoporosis.
+Osteoporosis does not directly change the structure or condition of your teeth because teeth are not bones.
+However, it can indirectly affect them.
+As a result, tooth loss is more likely when bone density in the jaw is diminished due to osteoporosis.

 How Osteoporosis Affects Teeth